redmix-run/redmix/docs/docs/graphql.md

 Parsing a GraphQL operation document is a very expensive and compute intensive operation that blocks the JavaScript event loop.
 If an attacker sends a very complex operation document with slight variations over and over again he can easily degrade the performance of the GraphQL server.

-Redmix will by default reject a variety malicious operation documents; that is, it'll prevent attackers from making malicious queries or mutations.
+Cedar will by default reject a variety malicious operation documents; that is, it'll prevent attackers from making malicious queries or mutations.

-Redmix is configured out-of-the-box with GraphQL security best practices:
+Cedar is configured out-of-the-box with GraphQL security best practices:

 - Schema Directive-based Authentication including RBAC validation
 - Production Deploys disable Introspection and GraphQL Playground automatically